A Canticle for Leibowitz: Background

 After 20th-century civilization was destroyed by a global nuclear war, known as the "Flame Deluge", there was a violent backlash against the culture of advanced knowledge and technology that had led to the development of nuclear weapons.
 During this backlash, called the "Simplification", anyone of learning, and eventually anyone who could even read, was likely to be killed by rampaging mobs, who proudly took on the name of "Simpletons".
 Illiteracy became almost universal, and books were destroyed en masse.

 Isaac Edward Leibowitz, a Jewish electrical engineer working for the United States military, survived the war and sought refuge from the mobs of the "Simplification" in the sanctuary of a Cistercian monastery, all the while surreptitiously searching for his wife, from whom he had become separated in the war.
 Eventually concluding that his wife was dead, he joined the monastery, took holy orders (becoming a priest), and dedicated his life to preserving knowledge by hiding books, smuggling them to safety (known as "booklegging"), memorizing, and copying them.
 He approached the Church for permission to found a new monastic order dedicated to this purpose.
 With permission granted, he founded his new order in the desert of the American Southwest, where it became known as the "Albertian Order of Leibowitz".
-The Order's abbey is located in a remote desert in Utah, possibly near the military base where Leibowitz worked before the war, on an old road that may have been "a portion of the shortest route from the Great Salt Lake to Old El Paso".
+The Order's abbey is located in a remote desert in New Mexico, possibly near the military base where Leibowitz worked before the war, on an old road that may have been "a portion of the shortest route from the Great Salt Lake to Old El Paso".
 Leibowitz was eventually betrayed and martyred.
 Later beatified by the Roman Catholic Church, he became a candidate for sainthood.

 Six hundred years after his death, the abbey still preserves the "Memorabilia", the collected writings and artifacts of 20th-century civilization that survived the Flame Deluge and the Simplification, in the hope that they will help future generations reclaim forgotten science.

 The story is structured in three parts: "Fiat Homo", "Fiat Lux", and "Fiat Voluntas Tua".
 The parts are separated by periods of six centuries each.